When you buy through the buttons on this page, we may earn a small commission at no extra cost to you. Learn more >

 Ford 429 / 460 Engines - How to Rebuild (Revised Edition)

-Ford was unique in that it had two very different big-block engine designs during the height of the muscle car era.
-The original FE engine design was pioneered in the late 1950s, primarily as a more powerful replacement for the dated Y-block design.
-What began as a torquey engine meant to move heavyweight sedans morphed into screaming high-performance mill that won Le Mans and drag racing championships throughout the 1960s.
+Ford was unique in having two very different big-block engine designs during the muscle car era.
+The original FE engine, developed in the late 1950s, replaced the Y-block design and became a high-performance engine, winning Le Mans and drag racing championships in the 1960s.

 Author:Charles Morris